NucleusPowered/site-v1/docs/modules/kit.md

 Permission: `nucleus.kit.command.remove.base`

-### Edit GUI

-There is an **experiemental** "edit" command which opens up an Inventory with books containing the commands that can be taken out, and replaced with new books.
-These books must only contain one command each, but can span multiple pages as long as no newlines exist.

-You can try it with `/kit command edit <kit>`, with the permission `nucleus.kit.command.edit.base`.
-Same caveats apply as with the add command.

 ## First Join Kits (Initial Inventory)

 Nucleus supports giving players items when they first join your server.
 Simply create a kit that contains the inventory